 As with the arithmetic sequences, we usually start the geometric sequences off at a1.
 If we know a1 and r, we know everything there is to know about a geometric sequence.
-We are the masters of the geometric sequence, and maybe the swamp monster too.
+We're the masters of the geometric sequence and maybe the swamp monster too.

 A geometric sequence has a1 = 4 and r = 2.
 What are the first four terms of the sequence?

 We're given a1, so we're off to a good start.
 To get the next term (and the next, and the next), we multiply the term we're on by r = 2:

 Like eating a piece of cake, we figured out the general formula on our own.
 To get from a1 to an, we have to multiply by r a total of (n – 1) times.
 (If it's not quite clear why it's (n – 1) times, go read about steps in arithmetic sequences).

 Multiplying by r a total of (n – 1) times is the same thing as multiplying by rn – 1.